openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/step_compare.rst

 1. The simulation starts with step_rtl=1.
 The RTL throttles the ISS.
 2. Once the RTL retires an instruction, indicated by ev_rtl, the ISS is commanded to Step and retire an instruction, indicated by ev_ovp.
 3. The testbench compares the GPR, CSR, and PC after both the RTL and ISS have retired an instruction.
-4. Once the testbench performs the compare, step_rtl asserts, event ev_compare is triggered and the process repeats.
+4. Once the testbench performs the compare, step_rtl asserts, event ev_compare is triggered, and the process repeats.

 .. figure:: ../images/step_compare_sequence1.png